WindFox8/WindFox8/README.md

 <div style="text-align: center;" align="left">

 ### Hey!
 Welcome! 👋 <br>
 Hi, I'm Correr, a student of Technology in Systems Analysis and Development at UFPR.
 Currently, I'm focusing my efforts on enhancing my skills as a full stack developer.
-On the front end, I'm studying technologies like HTML, CSS, SASS, JavaScript, TypeScript, and React, and on the back end, I'm exploring technologies such as C#, .NET, and SQL Server.
+On the front end, I'm studying technologies like HTML, CSS, SASS, JavaScript, TypeScript, React, and Angular, and on the back end, I'm exploring technologies such as C#, .NET, and SQL Server.

 ### Contact
   [Email](mailto:rafael_correr@hotmail.com)  |